Item 1: Use the type system to express your data structures

 |

-The true power of Rust's enum feature comes from the fact that each variant can have data that comes along with it, making it into an algebraic data type (ADT).
-This is less familiar to programmers of mainstream languages; in C/C++ terms it's like a combination of an enum with a union – only type-safe.
+The true power of Rust's enum feature comes from the fact that each variant can have data that comes along with it, making it an aggregate type that acts as an algebraic data type (ADT).
+This is less familiar to programmers of mainstream languages; in C/C++ terms, it's like a combination of an enum with a union—only type-safe.

 This means that the invariants of the program's data structures can be encoded into Rust's type system; states that don't comply with those invariants won't even compile.
 A well-designed enum makes the creator's intent clear to humans as well as to the compiler: